Dried fruit: Preparation and use

-The high drying and processing temperatures, the intrinsic low pH of the fruit, the low water activity (moisture content) and the presence of natural antimicrobial compounds in dried fruit make them a stable food.
-Incident of a food-borne illness related to dried fruit are not known.
+The high drying and processing temperatures, the intrinsic low pH of the fruit, and the low water activity (moisture content) in dried fruit make them a stable food.

 Sulfur dioxide is used as an antioxidant in some dried fruits to protect their color and flavor.
 For example, in golden raisins, dried peaches, apples, and apricots, sulfur dioxide is used to keep them from losing their light color by blocking browning reactions that darken fruit and alter their flavor.
 Over the years, sulfur dioxide and sulfites have been used by many populations for a variety of purposes.
 Sulfur dioxide was first employed as a food additive in 1664, and was later approved for such use in the United States as far back as the 1800s.

 Sulfur dioxide, while harmless to healthy individuals, can induce asthma when inhaled or ingested by sensitive people.
-The U.S. Food and Drug Administration (FDA) estimates that one out of a hundred people is sulfite-sensitive, and about 5% of asthmatics are also at risk of suffering an adverse reaction.
+The U.S. Food and Drug Administration (FDA) estimates that one out of every hundred people is sulfite-sensitive, and about 5% of asthmatics are also at risk of suffering an adverse reaction.
 Given that about 10% of the population suffers from asthma, this figure translates to 0.5% of the whole population with potential for sulfite-sensitivity.
 These individuals make up the subgroup of greatest concern and are largely aware of the need to avoid sulfite-containing foods.
 Consequently, the FDA requires food manufacturers and processors to disclose the presence of sulfiting agents in concentrations of at least 10 parts per million.

 In Taipei, Taiwan, a 2010 city health survey found one-third of tested dried fruit products failed health standard tests, most having excessive amounts of sodium cyclamate, some at levels 20 times higher than the legal limit.

-Turkey exported 1.5 billion dollars of dried fruit in 2021 and became the world's largest exporter of dried fruit.
+Turkey exported 1.5 billion dollars' worth of dried fruit in 2021 and became the world's largest exporter of dried fruit.